-When all goes well with make clean test csv, the penalty sums in state timeInJail for each thread state machine will match my values in file prisonerd2020\crunch.ref to within 20%, and you are ready for the next step.
+When all goes well with make clean test, the penalty sums in state timeInJail for each thread state machine will match my values in file prisonerd2024\crunch.ref to within 20%, and you are ready to turn it in.
+Check that you have completed the comments.
+To turn it in do this: